 Plan Level: Silver

-Goal: A more modern surgical experience with the understanding that glasses will be needed to see clearly for driving and reading.
+Goal: A modern surgical experience with the understanding that glasses will be needed to see clearly for driving and reading.

-Moving from the bronze to silver level presents distinct advantages, and is overall a more convenient experience.
-For example, the vast majority of silver patients will not need to buy or use any prescription eye drops after surgery.
+The vast majority of silver patients will not need to buy or use any prescription eye drops after surgery.
 Silver patients will receive a care package of useful supplies including sunglasses, reading glasses, and soothing natural lubricant eye drops.
 Although glasses will likely be required since no specific vision correction is planned, a glasses prescription is included with this plan.
 An important benefit to the silver plan is the inclusion of advanced diagnostic eye imaging tests which help to exclude the possibility of undiagnosed eye diseases such as glaucoma, macular degeneration, or astigmatism.

 Plan Level: Gold